kubrickfr/avsc-wiki/Advanced-usage.md

 Schema evolution lets a type deserialize binary data written by another (compatible, as defined by Avro's [schema resolution rules][schema-resolution]) type.
-This is done via [`createResolver`][create-resolver-api] and is particularly useful when we are only interested in certain fields inside a record.
-By letting us decode only these, they can provide significant decoding throughput boosts.
+This is done via [`createResolver`][create-resolver-api], and is particularly useful when we are only interested in certain fields inside a record.
+By letting us decode only these, we can significant increase our decoding throughput.

-As a motivating example, consider the following schema:
+As a motivating example, consider the following event:

 ```javascript
 var heavyType = avsc.parse({